 I love talking about equipment and am thrilled to see so many “I think I want to go mirrorless” posts lately.
 I am currently straddling the Nikon/Fuji worlds, but I have owned, tried, and considered so many other brands I am happy to talk about all of them.
 The majority of family photographers I have seen are interested in mirrorless cameras for personal use, not their client work.
 I have used a Fuji X100 series camera for all my personal images for almost the last 4 years and LOVE it.
-In March I took a leap and added the new Fuji X-H1 hybrid flagship camera to my kit as my main video camera for client work.
-Six months later exciting things are on the horizon and there has been a shift towards DSLRs possibly being replaced by mirrorless cameras for client work for more photographers than before.
+A year ago I took a leap and added the new Fuji X-H1 hybrid flagship camera to my kit as my main video camera for client work.
+Six months later exciting things emerged and there was been a shift towards DSLRs possibly being replaced by mirrorless cameras for client work for more photographers than before.
 The mirrorless market has expanded further into the full-frame market with new cameras from Nikon + Canon + Panasonic.
 If you want a full-frame mirrorless camera, Sony is no longer the only game in town.
 I purchased a Nikon z6 in November and it is my favorite camera, maybe ever.
+All the benefits of mirrorless (EVF) with the image quality of a Nikon D750 or better.

 So why would you want a mirrorless camera over the traditional DSLR?